 What package you should go for really depends on your personal circumstances and your lifestyle (Bluecrest will be able to advise you on this if needed).

-You can also choose the Bluecrest Prevention Plus package which is focused on common health concerns and lifestyle risks and is suitable for both men and woman aged between 18 and 65.
+You can also choose other packages which are focused on common health concerns and lifestyle risks and are suitable for both men and woman aged between 18 and 65.

 The cost of a health screening